os4bim/python4revit/README.md

 # revit
 Python scripts for Revit

 This files are used in pyrevit.
-For using in RevitPythonShell just deletes this lines :
+For using in RevitPythonShell just delete this lines :
 ```
 __doc__ =
 __title__ =